 And clothes and books aren’t the only things that need a lot of water to be produced!

-So a big step to indirectly save water is to buy things second-hand instead of new.
+So a big step to indirectly save water is to buy things second-hand, for instance at thrift stores, instead of new.

 That way, you’re not increasing the demand to create new items, you’re reusing what is already out there.

 It helps conserve water, as well as many other precious resources.
-Buying things second-hand truly contributes to saving the planet!
+Buying things second-hand has so many environmental benefits!

 Bonus tip: Pick up trash in the environment